-Right now, a university degree qualifies one for applying IBPS exams if the applicant fulfills the given the age condition.
-What about professionals?
+Graduation is one of the essential qualifications set by IBPS for candidates applying to their recruitments in any category.
+So what if one has an eligibility beyond the degree course, what about professionals?
 Do they have any special consideration on account of their better skills and education?
-Well, such a privilege is not available to them in case of regular IBPS exams.
-However, they get a better standing for IBPS Specialist Officers exam, where they could compete with the equally able candidates.
+Well, such a privilege is not available to them in the case of regular IBPS exams in Clerical and PO cadres.
+However, professionals and the experienced get a better standing when it comes to IBPS Specialist Officers Recruitment, where they could compete with the equally able candidates.
 IBPS’s specialist recruitment put forwards a very promising opportunity for Engineers, Business Managers, Chartered Accountants, Lawyers, looking forward to a safe, secure and rewarding career in Indian financial institutions.

 What are the duties of Specialist Officers in the Bank?
 How their role is different from Clerk, PO positions?

 Like any office, a bank requires people for keeping it’s “nuts and bolts” intact.
 While the Probationary Officers and Clerks run the day-to-day operations and business in a bank, the role of a Specialist Officer (SO) sprawls in the background activities, especially in the following areas.